ssteinbach/ordinate_precision_research/README.md

 * Given a system that aims to allow warping,  and audio rates or NTSC rates however, a floating point number may be a better choice.
-* Floating point numbers do not suffer the same accuracy penalties under multiplication that integer rationals do
+* Floating point numbers do not suffer the same accuracy penalties under multiplication that integer rationals do.
 * In the limit, integer rational implementations reinvent floating point numbers without the benefit of hardware acceleration and deep software support.